 Watch our video on how in the money options contracts work when trading options.
+These types of options are safer to trade then their brothers and sisters.
+Find out why.
+(Seriously you need to know this)

 In the money is one of the three "money" components to options trading.
 The video above explains how it works when purchasing an options contract.